kant/codvid-tracker/README.md

 #### What it does ?

 Basically the user will enter or search for a specific location (mostly a country) for now !
-Then the app uses procided data from an **API** to get the information and show it back to the User.
+Then the app uses processed data from an **API** to get the information and show it back to the User.

 The basic or first version will only search for a country but later maybe there will other upgraded features.
 Which allow the user to search for specific cities or even specific data.